white-frame/dynatable/README.md

 # Dynatable

+**Deprecated : As the DynatableJs is no longer supported by the authors, this package is deprecated.**

 Very simple server-side [Dynatable](http://www.dynatable.com/) handler for Laravel.
 It handle the ajax calls from the [dynatable jquery plugin](http://www.dynatable.com/) in the front end.

 Using this plugin you can use server-side (ajax) pagination, sorting, global search and specific search.
 With a simple API you can customize all handlings such as search, sort, column display.